groue/GRMustache/guides/delegate.md

     // When returnValue is nil, GRMustache could not find any value to render. if (invocation.returnValue == nil) {

-        // Log the missing key...
+        // Log the missing key
         NSLog(@"GRMustache missing key: %@", invocation.key);
     }
 }